-The design of the overall architecture and components for the integration took place, including the definition of an abstract datamodel, service APIs, deployment schema and user interaction scenarios.
+The design of the overall architecture and components for the integration took place, including the definition of an abstract data-model, service APIs, deployment schema and user interaction scenarios.
 A prototype implementation of the components was done; at the time of writing, they’re under integration and are planned to be included in the next gCube release scheduled by late February 2016, and deployed in the production infrastructure.

-The FedCloud accounting facilities were explored with the goal of integrating FedCloud accounting services into D4Science.
+The Federated Cloud accounting facilities were explored with the goal of integrating Federated Cloud accounting services into D4Science.
 As a matter of fact, relying on an authoritative source of usage data would avoid D4Science from producing duplicate and potentially incoherent accounting.
 Requirements and use cases were shared with the EGI accounting team.
 Although there’s no short-term plan to provide support for this use case, EGI will evaluate it, also considering similar requirements coming from INDIGO DataCloud.

-With the aim of supporting elasticity in terms of automatic provisioning and decommissioning of cloud resources (scale in/out) based on some combination of monitored parameters, either on Fed Cloud or possibly on other infrastructures, the Occopus framework was considered for integration.
+With the aim of supporting elasticity in terms of automatic provisioning and decommissioning of cloud resources (scale in/out) based on some combination of monitored parameters, either on EGI Federated Cloud or possibly on other infrastructures, the Occopus framework was considered for integration.
 The D4Science and Occopus teams shared initial requirements and features respectively to enable a potential adoption; an initial exploration of the solution was done.
 Occopus will be explored further in the coming period with the aim of exploiting it in theD4Science infrastructure.
 With the perspective of running D4Science production-level use cases on top of EGI Federated Cloud resources and services, a new VO was registered and made available on the “vomsmania.cnaf.infn.it” VOMS server since December 2015.

 Accelerated computing

 Accelerated computing systems deliver energy efficient and powerful HPC capabilities.
 Many EGI sites are providing accelerated computing technologies to enable high performance processing such as GPGPUs or MIC co-processors.
 Currently these accelerated capabilities are not directly supported by the EGI platforms.
 To use the co-processors capabilities available at resource centre level, users must directly interact with the local provider to get information about the type of resources and software libraries available and which submission queues must be used to submit tasks of accelerated computing.

-This task has implemented the support in the information system, to expose the correct information about the accelerated computing technologies available – both software and hardware – at site level, developing a common extension of the information system structure, based on OGF GLUE standard, in order to have the capabilities published uniformly by all the sites.
+This task has implemented the support in the information system, to expose the correct information about the accelerated computing technologies available – both software and hardware – at site level, developing a common extension of the information system structure, based on the OGF GLUE standard, in order to have the capabilities published uniformly by all the sites.
 Users will then be able to extract all the information directly from the information system without interacting with the sites, and easily use resources provided by multiple sites.
 The task has also extended the HTC and cloud middleware support for co-processors, where needed, in order to provide a transparent and uniform way to allocate these resources together with CPU cores efficiently to the users.
 In the following sections the detailed activities carried out to implement accelerated computing support respectively on HTC and cloud platforms are reported.

 Accelerated computing support for HTC platform